 - The strategy is great way to “play” Obamacare, the largest structural healthcare change in 50 years as well as the “Biotechnology Revolution” in a balanced, low-risk format

-- Healthcare is Highland’s largest investment sector at $2.3 billion in assets across the firm
+- Healthcare is one of Highland’s largest investment sectors

 For more information on Highland’s L/S equity business, please contact Info@HighlandFunds.com.